Tuesday, 18th October 2022

 Ahmed Al Hammadi, Sr. Director – Data Center Solutions, e& enterprise

 |10:45 AM||Panel Discussion

-Creating a Sustainable Data Centre Landscape With A Supporting Stack of New-Gen Technologies
+Creating a Sustainable and Balanced Data Centre Landscape through New-Gen Technologies

 Timothy Bawtree, Founder & CEO, Quantum Switch

 Tamer Hamed, Chief Information Officer, Dubai Cable Company – Ducab